Colombia starter pack

 In Cartagena, Easter also falls around the same time as the Cartagena International Film Festival, a highlight for film fans across the world.
 As one of the most important weeks in Colombia, it’s also one of the most popular travel periods in the nation, which only adds to the excitement.
 Have one of our local trip planners make build you a custom guidebook that’ll take you through all the incredible things to do in Colombia at one of its peaks.

-indigenous culture at May’s Wayuu Festival
+Get acquainted with indigenous culture at May’s Wayuu Festival

 Dating back to the late ‘80s, the Wayuu Cultural Festival is held every May in the city of Uribia and is one of the most important annual events for the indigenous Wayuu tribe of Colombia.
 Uribia is often called the “Indigenous Capital of Colombia” and the festival brings together many people of native ancestry.
 The Cultural Festival runs for four days and features some amazing events and activities, including games, dances, musical performances, opportunities to learn more about the Wayuu people.
 The highlight of the festival is the crowning of a woman who stands out from the rest of the community due to her knowledge of Wayuu customs and culture.